Cognitive Capacity – Why The 8 Core Cognitive Capacities

 Multiple Simultaneous Attention is the ability to multitask with success.
 It is the ability to move attention and effort back and forth between two or more activities when engaged in them at the same time.
 It makes demands on sustained attention, response inhibition and speed of information processing, and also requires planning and strategy.

 ACTIVATE™ exercises multiple simultaneous attention as the tasks presented for students grow more complex.
-For example, multiple tasks must be performed simultaneously through the two- and three-ball levels of the Catch the Ball™ computer exercise, and through simultaneous searching for two categories of objects at once in the Butterflies computer exercise.
+For example, multiple tasks must be performed simultaneously through levels of a computer exercise, and through simultaneous searching for two categories of objects at once in another computer exercise.

 Working Memory refers to the ability to remember instructions or keep information in the mind long enough to perform tasks.
 We use simple working memory when we look at a phone number and keep it in mind while we dial it.
 Working memory is the sketch pad of the mind where we put things to think about and manipulate.